-Originally published in Los Angeles Sports and Fitness, May/June 2013.
+Originally published by Los Angeles Sports & Fitness, October 2014.

 Early on a beautiful Saturday morning, I walked to the park to watch my friend’s six-year-old son play his Little League teeball game.
 Nobody kept score, and every player played in the field, changing positions in the field and the batting order in every inning.
 Half of the team batted in every inning regardless of the number of players who reached base or the outs recorded.
 The coach emphasized fun, and nobody yelled at the children.
 When the energy seemed low, the coaches led their teams in a call-and-response cheer.
 As long as children this young were going to play baseball, this appeared to be a league that kept everything in its proper perspective.
 Read More